-IBM Professor of Engineering Management and Professor of Industrial and Systems Engineering Practice
+IBM Professor of Engineering Management and Professor of Industrial and Systems Engineering and Computer Science Practice

-- Doctoral Degree, Other Engineering, University of Southern California
+- Doctoral Degree, Industrial & Systems Engineering, University of Southern California

 - Master's Degree, Mathematics, University of Southern California

 - Bachelor's Degree, Mathematics, University of Southern California